CBEP-SoCB-Details/WWTF_Discharges/README.md

 DEP estimates of total and nitrogen discharges as of  2018 were derived from data shared with CBEP by staff at DEP.
-Those data are based on measured N concetrations in wastewater from each plant from 2008, and in one case from the mid 2010s.
+Those data are based on measured N concentrations in wastewater from each plant from 2008, and in one case from the mid 2010s.
 As of 2018, that was the most consistent long-term data series available, and was the basis for most analyses here.
 We anticipate updating this analysis with more recent numbers, from direct monitoring, soon.